codeatcg/MGP/README.md

     --varIter    INT   the max number of iterations to estimate variance,by default 20
     --tol        FLOAT convergence criteria,by default 1e-4
     --rSnp       INT   number of SNPs kept in memory at a time(GWAS),by default 1000
+    --logML            output log maximum likelihood of the model when PAI algorithm is used --logREML          output log restricted maximum likelihood of the model when PAI algorithm is used --NoSe             not output standard error of fix and random effects